SomeWeekendReading/someweekendreading.github.io/quotes.md

   unsavory choice for you."
 - "Oh, I'm just braiding the tassels on the lunatic fringe."
 - "Clutch those pearls any harder, you're gonna strangle yourself."
+- "Guessing is easy&hellip; but _stupid._  Estimating is hard."